Most people would like to be more confident.

-Unfortunately, a lot of a person’s self-confidence is based on the way they look.
+Unfortunately, a lot of a person’s self-confidence also dependson the way they look.

 The importance of a body image

-I wanted to be a blonde at the age of 5.
+I wanted to be a blonde at the age of 5 because blondes are prettier and have more fun.

-The good looks are not only a sociocultural thing.
+It’s a fact – looks do matter.
+They are the first thing we see.
 They also relate to the way we choose our partners to have healthy offspring.
 They are the first thing we see in others.
 Physical appearance is a huge part of our identities.

 People in the entertainment industry are considered beauty role models.
 Thank god paparazzi take their photos with no makeup on.
 Otherwise, we would all think they are demigods.